All other countries can join the United States in this initiative.

 It is about shaping a future in which peace extends to all living beings.

-Let this be the moment we choose peace.
+This is the moment we choose peace.

 Let it begin.